Pablo123GitHub/quizGame/README.md

 npm install jasmine-node -g
 ```

-Before running the tests, you need to make sure that the application is running :
+Before running the tests, the application needs to be running.
-Two Terminal instances are necessary : one to run the app, and the other one to run the tests.
+two Terminal instances are necessary : one to run the app, and the other one to run the tests.

+First :

 ```
 npm start